preshyily/preshyily_Geneology/GeneologyMod_Documentation/ModInitializationConfiguration.md

 1. **Install Uncompyle6:**

-    - Open a terminal and run `pip install uncompyle6`
+    - Open a terminal and run: `pip install uncompyle6`
     - Verify installation by running `uncompyle6 --version`

 1. **Configure VSCode Settings for The Sims 4 Modding:**